ImPriyatam/M.Sc-Thesis-Project/README.md

 - Showcases proficiency in Python programming, algorithms, and cross-referencing techniques.

 **Project Outcome:**
 I have found 166 stars in the Milky Way that could possibly host Extraterrestrial Intelligence Life.
-However, we need to verify this further and are planning to perform Optical and Infrared Spectroscopy on our top candidates.
+However, we need to verify them further and are planning to perform Optical and Infrared Spectroscopy on our top candidates.

 This project has provided invaluable experience in ** large dataset handling, data analysis and visualisation, and the application of programming skills to tackle complex problems in Astrophysics**.
 The developed methodologies offer a unique contribution to the ongoing efforts in the search for Extraterrestrial Intelligence.